-Blepharitis is a very common inflammatory disorder of the edge of the eyelid where the eyelashes are located.
+Blepharitis is a very common inflammatory disorder of the edge of the eyelids where the eyelashes are located.
 Bacteria, which normally exist on our skin, are drawn to crusts around the base of the eyelashes and produce chemical substances which irritate the eyes resulting in itching, irritation and burning of the eyes.
 The ducts of special glands, called meibomian glands, which are located in the eyelids just behind the eyelashes, become blocked.
 These glands are important in helping to prevent the film of tears which covers the very sensitive cornea (the clear window of the eye) from evaporating too rapidly in between blinks, as they produce the mucus layer of the tear film.
-Blepharitis results in:

 - Tear film instability which in turns results in irritation, a foreign body sensation, burning, itching and redness of the eyes (dry eye symptoms)